Struct atsamd_hal::pukcc::Pukcc

 property) and an attacker might be able to reverse engineer a

-from a signature
+private_key from a signature.

 sourcepub unsafe fn zp_ecdsa_sign_with_raw_k<C: Curve>(